EvenMore 0.63

 EDITORSTR=c:ged "%s" LINE=%l

-Text Font Which font to use to display the file with.
+Text Font The font to use to display the file.

-Leading Extra space in pixels between lines in the file.
+Leading Extra space in pixels between the lines in a file.

-Tab How many characters a Tab will space on by (default is 8).
+Tab How many spaces a tab character will use (default is 8).

 Info bar The format of the file information bar.